November 7, 2025

 • Show appreciation: A thank-you note goes a long way.

-• Stay organized: You can also use an employment verification letter template from Loio when future employers need proof of past roles.
+• Stay organized: You can also use an proof of employment letter from Loio when future employers need proof of past roles.

 Lifelong connections matter as much as the letter itself.